A

 one for protection against and freedom

-described is a curious mix The exposition of planetary hours, magic squares and
+is a curious mix.
+The exposition of planetary hours, magic squares and so forth

-so forth being quite mainstream and scholarly, whilst other aspects are of the
+being quite mainstream and scholarly, whilst other aspects are of the nature of

-nature of folk magic.
-The incenses are not, at all, vegetarian involving a
+folk magic.
+The incenses are not, at all, vegetarian involving a curious

-curious mixture of body parts of various wild animals plus plants etc. The
+mixture of body parts of various wild animals plus plants etc. The astrological

-astrological considerations involve some star lore and occasional, apparently
+considerations involve some star lore and occasional, apparently folkish

-folkish application of lunar mansions.
-Also some named Jewish Cabalists are
+application of lunar mansions.
+In addition, some named Jewish Cabalists are

 cited as an authority.
 Whilst the writers all consider the magic to be